-Supermarkets are designed so that choosing products is easy, quick and painless.
-Much time and money goes into finding the best and most productive way of achieving this.
-One simple way is to put claims and nutrition information on a packet, the better people think it is for them.
+Supermarkets are designed so that choosing products is easy, quick and painless (although it might not feel like this!).
+Much time and money goes into finding the best and productive way of achieving this.

 The design of the supermarket is important.
 Shelf structure, placement of products, colour, lighting and music all work together to optimise sales.
 Profits can increase merely by repositioning products.
 We may spend more money in one place than another just because of the layout of the supermarket.